-The single-arm dumbbell row is one of those exercises that won’t go out of style.
-It’s simple as heck to do — you literally kneel on a bench and row your arm to your side — and it requires just a dumbbell to load the movement.
-It’s also a unilateral exercise, meaning it trains one side of your body at a time.
-Single-arm moves help to even out muscular imbalances and burn more calories over time since you’re essentially doubling up your workload.
+The dumbbell row, also known as the single-arm dumbbell row, is one of those exercises that will stay in style.
+It’s simple as heck to do — you kneel on a bench and row your arm to your side — and it requires just a dumbbell to load the movement.
+It’s also a unilateral exercise, which trains one side of your body simultaneously.
+Single-arm moves help to even out muscular imbalances and burn more calories over time since you’re doubling your workload.

 While you grow your upper back and lats, your lower back and core will work hard to stabilize your torso.
 There’s a reason bodybuilders like Arnold Schwarzenegger and powerlifters like Janae Kroczaleski make them a mainstay in their routines — they’re brutal and effective for building mass and size.
 In this article, we will go through everything you need to know about the dumbbell row, including:

 - Muscles Worked by the Dumbbell Row